sanitary flycatcher — zero pollution

 César Añorveo's excellent website includes a good source list for further research in English as-well-as Spanish.
 The basic idea is a single composting chamber with a sloped floor.
 The slope allows decomposed excrement to flow downward to an opening at the bottom where finished compost may be harvested.

-Although the larger chamber is functional, a dampness and odor are present unless location and construction are perfect.
-Sunlight is important for all compost toilets.
+Although the larger chamber can include a pleasant bathroom above.
+Dampness and odor can occur.
+Sunlight is important for all compost toilets, for example.
 Several small chambers rather than a single large chamber have also proven to be sanitary and very low cost.
 An additional decomposition chamber may be added if requirements change.
 Eighty-five percent of the food bill passes through the compost toilet.
 Anything that makes the compost harvest pleasant and easy is a good idea.